Skip to Main Content

 What to Expect:

-Today’s route is more undulating than yesterday’s but again follows quiet country lanes.
-As you cycle the picturesque Windrush Valley, enjoy views of dry-stone walls, pastures, and agricultural fields along the roadside.
-Pass the great woodlands of Wychwood Forest before coasting into the small market town of Charlbury.
-Continue on to the breathtaking Blenheim Palace, the mid-point of the day, and enjoy the impeccably designed landscape as you explore the grounds and estate rooms.
-The afternoon route departs Blenheim and traces lovely country lanes to the thatched-cottage village of Minster Lovell.
-Continue along the Windrush Valley back into Burford.
+Today’s route is more undulating than yesterday’s but still follows quiet country lanes.
+As you cycle through the picturesque Windrush Valley, take in views of dry-stone walls, open pastures, and cultivated fields along the roadside.
+Ride past the great woodlands of Wychwood Forest before coasting into the small market town of Charlbury.
+Continue on to the breathtaking Blenheim Palace—the midpoint of the day—and enjoy its impeccably designed landscape as you explore the estate’s grounds and state rooms.
+The afternoon route departs Blenheim and follows scenic lanes to the thatched-cottage village of Minster Lovell, then continues along the Windrush Valley back to Burford.

 Included Meals: Breakfast

-More of the stunning Windrush Valley unfolds before you today, a picture-perfect canvas of the Cotswolds.
-By day’s end, you will understand why our trip leaders call this peaceful region “happy valley.”
-The Windrush was named for the way its namesake river winds through the rushes, or the tall grasses along the waterway’s banks.
-Enjoy a spin through the historic Sherborne Estate, part of England’s only remaining 17th-century deer course, created for sport by one John “Crump” Dutton.
+More of the stunning Windrush Valley unfolds before you today—a picture-perfect canvas of the Cotswolds.
+By day’s end, you’ll understand why our trip leaders affectionately call this peaceful region “Happy Valley.”
+The Windrush takes its name from the way the river winds through the rushes—tall grasses that line its banks.
+Enjoy a scenic spin through the historic Sherborne Estate, home to England’s only remaining 17th-century deer course, created for sport by one John “Crump” Dutton.

 Your route continues to one of the Cotswolds’ treasures: Bourton-on-the-Water.
-This quaint village is sometimes called the “Venice of the Cotswolds” for the graceful arched stone bridges that cross the River Windrush in town.
-There’ll be time to explore its many charms and have lunch on your own or even seek out a famous cream tea.
+Often called the “Venice of the Cotswolds” for the graceful stone bridges that arch over the River Windrush, this charming village invites exploration.
+There’ll be time to wander, enjoy lunch on your own, or indulge in a classic cream tea.

-Later, cycle to the old mill town, Lower Slaughter.
-The handsome sandstone manor houses and churches recall a stately era of lords and ladies.
+Later, cycle to the old mill town of Lower Slaughter.
+Its handsome sandstone manor houses and churches recall a stately era of lords and ladies.
 It is pure pleasure to take a slow pedal through these quintessential English villages.
-After time here, you may shuttle to your next hotel in Moreton-on-Marsh, or enjoy a longer riding day through more beautiful countryside, where you may visit the renowned Daylesford Organic, one of the UK’s most sustainable organic working farms.
-This evening, share your discoveries with fellow travelers over dinner at the hotel.
+From here, you may shuttle to your next hotel in Moreton-in-Marsh or opt for a longer ride through more breathtaking countryside, perhaps visiting the renowned Daylesford Organic—one of the UK’s most sustainable organic working farms.
+This evening, share the day’s discoveries over dinner at the hotel.

 Today’s Ride Choices